yogeshpalkar-collab/option-trading-chai-bot-prod/README.md

 - Trade Log Table with P&L in ₹ and Order ID (for live trades)
 - No Simulate Trade button
 - Dynamic ATM Strike calculation using Angel LTP (nearest 50)
+- Fixed getInstruments() usage for compatibility with SmartApi v1.5.5

 ## Deployment (Render)
 - Build Command: